The realization space of an unstable coalgebra: Moduli spaces of topological realizations

-where the isomorphisms are between unstable coalgebras and $C$-comodules respectively. \end{definition}
+where the isomorphisms are between unstable coalgebras and $C$-comodules respectively. \item[(b)] $\naturalpi{s}{X^\bu}{G} = 0$ for $s > n$ and $G\in\mc{G}$. \end{itemize} We call $X^\bu$ a \emph{weak potential $n$-stage} in case it satisfies only (a). \end{definition}

-Potential $n$-stages are introduced by Blanc \cite[5.6]{Blanc:coalg} under the name of Postnikov sections or approximations.
+Potential $n$-stages were introduced by Blanc \cite[5.6]{Blanc:coalg} under the name of Postnikov sections or approximations.
 The name here is inspired by the corresponding notion introduced in \cite{BlDG:pi-algebra} for the realization problem of a $\Pi$-algebra.

-There is a recognition principle of potential $n$-stages in terms of natural homotopy groups.
-It elucidates the sense in which a potential $n$-stage is an approximation to an actual topological realization up to homotopy level $n$ and it will also be useful in what follows.
-This is a key ingredient that uses in an essential way the extra structure of the spiral exact sequence obtained in Appendices~\ref{appsec:spiral} and \ref{appsec:H-alg}: